 Debbie was named a 2012 Philadelphia Business Journal

-“Pennsylvania Lawyer on the Fast Track”.
-She received her B.A. in Psychology from Yale University and her J.D. cum laude
+"Pennsylvania Lawyer on the Fast Track".
+She received a B.A. in Psychology from Yale and a J.D. cum laude

 from Brooklyn Law School.
 Following law school, Debbie clerked for the Honorable Jacob Mishler in the United States District Court for the Eastern District of New York.
 She is married with three sons, ages 18, 16 and 13.